uberto/kondor-json/README.md

 So we did several progressive improvements over the idea of defining bidirectional converter explicitly using a simple DSL.

+Theoretically each converter is a profunctor, which is a special kind of bifunctor where one of the functors is covariant and the other is contravariant.
-The idea is inspired by functional adjuctions, which are a couple of functors that work in opposite direction.
-So instead of trying to explain to the Json mapper how to serialize/deserialize our class using annotations we define the adjuntion (aka the converter) for each class.
+So instead of trying to explain to the Json mapper how to serialize/deserialize our class using annotations we define the converter (technically a profunctor) for each class.
 Thanks to Kotlin DSL capabilities, it doesn't require much code.

 And here is the result, we need to describe the Json format using a converter object called Jxxx where xxx is the name of your class: